KejPi/AbracaDABra/README.md

 To install the application, download latest build from [the release page](https://github.com/KejPi/AbracaDABra/releases/latest) into your device.
 Application is not available on Play Store.

 1. Make sure that **no USB hardware** is connected to your Android device
-2. Install downloaded APK file, you might be asked to allow instalation from unknown source
+2. Install downloaded APK file, you might be asked to allow installation from unknown source
 3. Run the application
 4. Application asks for unrestricted battery usage and notification permissions.
 Both are required to support playback when application is in background.
 If you do not enable these permissions, application shall still run but reception will stop when application moves to background.
 5. Connect your USB device if you target live reception via USB device.
-6. Android asks you to run AbracaDABra when the attached device is connected, choose your prefered option (always or just once).
+6. Android asks you to run AbracaDABra when the attached device is connected, choose your preferred option (always or just once).
 7. At this point you shall be able to refresh device list and to see attached device.
 You can connect to it and start using the application.

 ## How to build

 The following libraries are required:

 * Qt >= 6.7.0
 * libusb
 * rtldsdr